-Kent County, Michigan
+Kent County, Mich.\

-CRF Plan Overview: Kent County allocated \$30 million of the county's CRF payment to be used for a new Kent County Small Business Recovery Fund to support for-profit businesses with 25 or less full-time employees in Kent County.
-Qualified businesses will receive short-term economic relief grants based on the size of business and operating costs.
-Technical assistance and six-months cash flow projections/analysis will also be provided to these small businesses.
-The funds will be administered by the Grand Rapids Chamber.
+CRF Plan Overview: With its CRF payment, Kent County established a \$30 million Kent County Small Business Recovery Fund to support for-profit businesses with 25 or less full-time employees.
+Qualified businesses will receive short-term economic relief grants ranging from \$5,000, \$10,000, \$15,000 or \$20,000 based on the size of business and operating costs.
+In addition to these grants, technical assistance and six-months cash flow projections/analysis will also be provided to these small businesses.
+Specifically, the fund aims towards supporting businesses that may be dealing with additional barriers including but not limited to language, general business knowledge, and from underserved communities.
+For more information, click here.